 Cons: As a melody-based instrument, you’ll be playing the main notes of a tune – what you’d hum to yourself – and speed will be essential when playing with others.
 The mandolin, while smaller and brighter-sounding (due to its pair of strings for each single string on the banjo) is also quieter.

-Pros: Cheap as can be, this was once called the penny whistle, and today will only cost very little.
-Even the very, very best whistle makers in the world charge a few hundred dollars.
-The instrument is simple in form - six holes on a basic flute shape, and different notes are formed through covering different combinations of the holes.
+Pros: Cheap as can be, this was once called the penny whistle, and today will still cost very little.
+Only the very, very, best whistle makers in the world charge a few hundred dollars.
+The instrument is simple in form – six holes on a basic flute shape – and different notes are formed through covering different combinations of the holes.
 Whistles come in various keys, too, though D is the most common.

 Cons: While covering the holes will get your note, don’t be fooled by the instrument’s simplicity – whistle players need to play fast.
 And that means rapidly changing combinations with perfect accuracy at high speed.
 In some ways, that’s true of every instrument, but when you see a good player’s fingers do the rapid dance needed, you’re seeing the result of long hours of practice.